isomerpages/nlb-reference/_other-formats/5-posters.md

 <img src="\images\other-formats\posters-onesearch-09.png" style="width:600px;" />

-This concludes our step-by-step guide.
-Should you run into any issues, please approach our library staff for further assistance.

 ### **Locating posters on the NLB Catalogue**

 Currently, most posters in the library’s collection do not have a digital preview and must be viewed on-site.
 To locate these records, use the Advanced Search function on the [NLB Catalogue](https://catalogue.nlb.gov.sg/) to find the physical copies available on Level 11 of the Lee Kong Chian Reference Library.